National Institute of Technology (NIT)

 - Mobile crane operation

-Further, SNTI can also design and deliver customized training programme for SMEs at SNTI or at the client's premises.
-SNTI has identified the following programmes exclusively for entrepreneurs located in Adityapur
+Further, SNTI can also design and deliver customized training programmes for SMEs at SNTI or at the client’s premises.
+STI has identified the following programmes exclusively for entrepreneurs located in Adityapur

 - TQM awareness